Last Modified: September 13, 2023 | Published: February 25, 2023

 When we are experiencing strong emotions ourselves, feeling stressed and overwhelmed, it can be extremely difficult to have patience with ourselves and our children.
 Practicing calming techniques, mindfulness, and self-care can help us be better parents.
 For help, check out this blog on tips for calming down as a parent.

 Learning to have patience for your child’s ADHD symptoms can be done.
 You can learn to have kindness towards yourself and more tolerance for your child’s challenges.
 Parent compassion is one of the highest evidence-based interventions for ADHD .
 Not sure how to do this?
-Try this free course.
+Try the Cadey app for helpful tips today.

 2. Know it is not your child’s fault.
 Their brain is wired differently.

 Your child is not trying to annoy you or ignore your directions.
 Your child’s brain is wired differently because of ADHD.
 Knowing this doesn’t make it any easier, but it can begin to build understanding.